How to Clean Concrete Patio

 Scrubbing and Rinsing Rust Stains

-Additional Treatments for Stubborn Stains
+Additional Treatments for Persistent Stains

 Mold and Mildew

-Preparing a Bleach Solution
+Creating a Bleach Solution

-Applying and Scrubbing the Solution
+Using and Scrubbing the Solution

 Rinsing and Protecting the Environment